-HR Policy Violations: A Top ESN Security Risk — An Aware Infographic Series (1 of 5)
+HR Policy Violations: A Top Digital Collaboration Security Risk

 Every large organization deals with HR policy violations and issues.
 Some execs might fear that a private social network could encourage unproductive behavior, but the opposite is true.
 The key is ensuring that the collaboration network and tools are properly secured and monitored.